awesomemotive/google-analytics-for-wordpress/readme.txt

 Release Date: April 21th, 2015

 Bugfixes:
-    * Fixes a bug where GA API was being pinged on every request in the Admin.
+    * Fixes a bug where GA API was being pinged too often.
     * Fixes a bug where users were unable to authenticate with Google Analytics.
+It might take a while for authentication to work again, as the API key within the plugin has to be within its quota limits again.
+We’re very sorry for the inconvenience.
+Note that for Premium users everything still works.

 = 5.4 =